memfault/interrupt/_drafts/advanced-gdb.md

 ### Sharing `.gdbinit` Files

-I'm a huge believer in developer productivity and sharing my best-practices with co-workers and the greater community is a component of this.
+I'm a huge believer in developer productivity, and I try my best to share my best-practices with co-workers and the greater community.
 In the past, I've made it a point to have per-project GDB configuration files that are automatically loaded for everyone by default.

 This could be in a bash script `debug.sh` which developers use instead of typing `gdb` and all the arguments by hand: